Not only does QLD have an abundance of stunning beaches, we’re also home to red-sand country, national parks and ancient rainforest.

 Queensland’s highest campsite, Bartle Frere, just so happens to be perched in a clearing on the state’s highest mountain peak, 1400 metres above sea level.
 You’ll have to leave your car at the Josephine Falls car park, located about 80 kilometres south of Cairns, and climb up four hours through a steep rainforest, but we promise what you’ll find at the top will be worth it.
 Pitch your tent on the helicopter pad (provided there’s no helicopter incoming, of course) then walk to the edge of your mountain perch for panoramic views over the Atherton Tablelands and Innisfail on one side and the Great Barrier Reef on the other.
 It’s official: Queensland camping doesn’t get much better than this.

 Like your getaways with a little bit more style?
-We bet you haven’t seen these 10 super Instagrammable Airbnbs in Queensland.
+Check out these Queensland treehouses you can stay in.